OpenCamp-cc/opencamp.cc/content/_index.md

 hours, while Monday sessions are suitable for folks in the Asia-Pacific regions.

-We hope to offer open camp to more folks in different timezones in the future.
+We hope to offer open camp in more timezones in the future.

 ## Open?
 Does that mean I can complete the bootcamp by myself?
 Why should I pay for open camp?